What is the patient experience of care survey?

 - Are current or discharged patients who had at least one home health visit at any time during the sample month

 - Are at least 18 years of age at any time of their stay and are believed to be alive

-- Have received at least two visits from Home Health Agency personnel during a 2 month look-back period (Note that the 2 month look-back period is defined as the sample month and the month immediately before the sample month.)
+- Have gotten at least 2 visits from home health agency personnel during a 2 month look-back period (Note that the 2 month look-back period is defined as the sample month and the month immediately before the sample month.)

-- Have not been selected for the monthly sample during any month in the current quarter or during the 5 months prior to the sample month
+- Haven't been selected for the monthly sample during any month in the current quarter or during the 5 months prior to the sample month

-- Did not have “maternity” as the primary reason for receiving home health care
+- Didn't have “maternity” as the primary reason for getting home health care

 The sampling protocol is designed to capture uniform information on home health agency care from the patient’s perspective.
 HHCAHPS scores are designed to reflect the care received by Medicare and Medicaid patients.

 - The basic sampling procedure is to draw a random sample of eligible patients on a monthly basis.
 Smaller home health agencies should survey all HHCAHPS-eligible patients.

 - Data are collected from patients throughout each month of the 12-month reporting period.